JW-Roh/MuryongWT_Bypass/README.md

-# school_watchtower_bypass
+# SchoolWT_Bypass

-bypass watchtower Program of "Muryong High School"
+Kill all Watchtower Process of "Muryong High School"

-Automatically
+Automatically killall process of WatchTower!